jchai01/resize-photo-script/README.md

 ```
 It will output a another folder with all the converted images.

 The current setting converts all photos to 1280x960, a 4:3 aspect ratio.
-To change it, simply go into the script and change the value of the target resolution.
-For example, changing it to "1280x720" instead.
+To change it, simply go into the script and change the value of the target-ratio.
+For example, changing the value to "1280x720" instead.

 ### Known Issues
 If some of the images fail to convert, it could be the naming of the file.
 Try changing the file name and running the script again.